pinojs/pino/docs/api.md

 ##### `bindings`

 Changes the shape of the bindings.
 The default shape is `{ pid, hostname }`.
-The function takes a single argument, the bindings object.
-It will be called every time a child logger is created.
+The function takes a single argument, the bindings object, which can be configured using the [`base` option](#opt-base).
+Called once when creating logger.

 ```js
 const formatters = {